 We need volunteers to bathe dogs before the big transport Wednesday May 13.
 If you can help please let me know.
 We normally start bathing about 1 and keep going until we are done.
 We would appreciate anyone that can help!

 Set up at 9; adoption starts at 10

 We need volunteers to set up, work the adoption and break down around 2:30.
 Please let me know if you can help.
-I will only bring as many dogs as we have volunteers so it is imperative that you let me know you are coming.
-We don't want anyone to come and not have something to do because they probably won't come the next time!
-Nor do we want more dogs than the volunteers can handle.
+This is the National Adoption Weekend at PetSmart and we'd like to take a lot of dogs.
+However, I will only bring as many dogs as we have volunteers so it is imperative that you let me know you are coming.
+We don't want anyone to come and not have something to do because they probably won't come the next time nor do we want more dogs than the volunteers can handle.

 We are collecting gently worn shoes to help support micro enterprise programs in Haiti.
 Our second hand shoes are donated to WoofTrax who sends them to impoverished countries where they can repurpose and sell them.
 And to help our rescued cats and dogs WoofTrax will donate $1,000 to the Mobile SPCA if we collect at least 2,500 pairs of shoes.

 Please clean out your closets!
 WoofTrax accepts all GENTLY WORN and REPAIRABLE SHOES including slippers and flip-flops.

 Can you put out a donation box at your business?
 Or be one of our drop-off locations?
 Get your co-workers, family and neighbors collecting, too?

 We will be collecting now through July 31.
 Shoe can be delivered to the Mobile SPCA office or if you have at least 100 pairs we will come and pick them up!
 Please contact Peggy for more details.

 Kids aching for a pet?
 Foster one!